IRP Fees Explained: How Apportioned Registration Costs Are Calculated

 The Apportionment Formula

-For background on IRP, see our IRP glossary page.
+For background on IRP, see our IRP glossary page, and for the full setup process read the IRP registration guide and IRP cab card guide.
 The core formula for calculating your fee in each jurisdiction is:

 IRP Fee Formula